wingillis/obsidian-llm-notes/README.md

 ### Install the plugin for use

 1. Download the release files from the [releases page]() and place them in your Obsidian vault's `.obsidian/plugins` directory.
-The 3 files you need are:
+The 2 files you need are:
    - `manifest.json`
    - `main.js`
-   - `styles.css`
 2. Make sure you have Redis installed and running.
 [See below](#redisdocker) for instructions on how to set up Redis with Docker.
 3. Make sure you have `ollama` installed and running.
 [See below](#ollama) for instructions on how to set up `ollama`.
 4. When you first start up Obsidian and enable the plugin, you need to go to the settings tab, select a language model and embedding model, and click the "Start plugin" button.

 ### Install the plugin for development

+1. Clone this repository to your local machine.
+2. Make sure node/npm is installed on your system.
+3. Run `npm install` in the root directory of the repository.
+4. Run `npm run dev` to compile the plugin and continuously watch for file changes.

+Note: each time you make a change to the plugin, you need to refresh the plugin within the Obsidian app to see the changes.
+Obsidian recommends installing the "hot reload" plugin to automate this process.

 ### Redis/Docker